appsmithorg/appsmith-docs/website/docs/connect-data/reference/aws-lambda.md

 * **Synchronous (Request Response)**: This option waits for the function to process the request and returns the result.
 It is suitable for scenarios where the calling application requires an immediate response.

 * **Asynchronous (Event)**: In this mode, the invocation is asynchronous, and the function is invoked without waiting for a response.
-It is suitable for background processing or scenarios where immediate feedback is not necessary.
+It is suitable for background processing or in scenarios where immediate feedback is not necessary.

 * **Dry Run**: This option allows you to simulate an invocation without actually executing the function.
 This is useful for testing and validating the invocation setup without affecting the actual function.